chriski777/TSP_Solver/README.md

 ```
 Would you like visualizations for the algorithms?
 (Y/N):
 ```
 The costs will then show up for the four algorithms along with the optimal cost (calculated from _s.txt).
+The lower Bounds (HKLB and OTLB) will also show up on your terminal.

 The visualizations, if you typed in 'Y', will be saved in a directory with the name **datasetName** in the graph_algorithms directory.
 Check in
 ```